vboukhonine/Project_App/README.md

  * Restarting with stat
  * Debugger is active!
  * Debugger PIN: 643-782-328

+# Links to GitHub repository and Trello board

 # Project App
 Project App is a useful web application that makes planning and finding meals easy and fun.